Oil stock certificate from 1901 helps tell story of the Boulder oilfield and early Colorado discoveries.

 Initially producing 70 barrels of oil a day, the 1901 McKenzie well spawned a scramble for nearby mineral leases as the local newspaper, The Daily Camera, reported a thousand companies formed in three months.
 Savannah Oil, Coal, and Gas Company was among them.

-Frowned upon by petroleum geologists, bobbers and other dowsing tools are available from the American Society of Dowsers (ASD).
+Despite the disdain of petroleum geologists, modern bobbers and other dowsing tools are available from the American Society of Dowsers (ASD), established in 1961.
+For attempts of finding Texas oilfields using psychic readings, see Luling Oil Museum and Crudoleum.

 Savannah Oil, Coal, and Gas incorporated on February 11, 1902, with C.B.
 Younglove as president and its principal agent in Boulder.
 The vice president was T.F.
 Little.